 Section 9.054 of the BOC permits the secretary of state to condition the filing of a foreign entity's registration on the payment of a late filing fee.
-In fiscal year 2012, the secretary of state imposed a late filing fee on 1,109 foreign filing entities and collected \$2,028,125 in penalties.
+In fiscal year 2013, the secretary of state imposed a late filing fee on 1,122 foreign filing entities and collected \$2,212,325 in penalties.

-1. A foreign entity that has transacted business in the state for more than 90 days is subject to a late filing penalty for each year, or part of a year, the entity transacted business in this state without having registered.
+- 1. A foreign entity that has transacted business in the state for more than 90 days is subject to a late filing penalty for each year, or part of a year, the entity transacted business in this state without having registered.
 For late fee purposes, a partial calendar year is counted as a full year.
 The late filing fee is a penalty for noncompliance with state law registration requirements.
-The late filing fee applies as soon as the 90-day grace period expires and it relates back to the beginning date of business stated in the application.
+The late filing fee applies as soon as the 90-day grace period expires and it relates back to the beginning date of business stated in the application. - 2.
+Under certain circumstances, calculation of the late fee may relate to a date other than the date the entity first began to do business in the state. - a.
+A late filing penalty will relate back no earlier than January 1, 2006, the effective date of the BOC, if the foreign filing entity was not required under prior law to register with the secretary of state in order to transact business in Texas (e.g., a foreign business trust).